 Using a dedicated scanner

 If you have a scanner at home, scanning documents is simple.
 Align your document face down either on the bottom right or top right as indicated by the physical arrow on your machine.
 Click scan, and when complete, you may have a choice to email or to save.
 Typically, the files on your Mac or PC are saved in the documents folder.
 Depending on your model, you might not have the option to scan-to-email or send as a PDF.
 You would need to follow a few more steps like you would to email the scanned document or convert to a PDF.

 Depending on what you’re scanning, you may need to fiddle around with settings to get the perfect result.
-Typical letter, legal size, or black and white documents are usually easy to scan.
+Typical letters, legal size, or black and white documents are usually easy to scan.
 But if you’re scanning artwork or photos, the size may be too large to fit the scan or the color match might not be accurate enough.
 You may need to configure from the default settings to make sure you’re scanning at the correct resolution and color mode.